Phentermine Side Effects

-Some of the common side effects of Januvia are listed below.
-Tell your doctor if these symptoms are severe or do not go away after a few days.
+Possible side effects of phentermine are listed below.
+Tell your doctor if these side effects are severe or do not go away in a few days.

-The above list may not include all the potential side effects of Januvia.
-Call your doctor if you experience any severe or unusual symptoms.
+The above list may not include all the potential adverse effects of phentermine.
+Contact your healthcare professional if your side effects are unusual or severe or they do not get better over time.
 You can also report unusual side effects to the Food and Drug Administration at 1-800-FDA-1088.

-Januvia Overdose: In case of a known or suspected overdose, call your doctor, the local poison control center, or the provincial poison control center immediately.
-If the person can’t be awakened, has had a seizure, or has trouble breathing, call 911.
+Phentermine Overdose: In case of an accidental or intentional overdose of phentermine, call your doctor immediately.
+You can also call the local poison control center or national poison control center at 1-800-222-1222.
+If a person cannot be awakened, has trouble breathing, has collapsed, or has had a seizure, call 911.